d-holguin/async-ratatui/README.md

 ![example](example.gif)

 This project demonstrates how to handle multiple events asynchronously in [Ratatui](https://ratatui.rs/) using immediate-mode rendering in Rust.
-It serves as a personal learning exercise to explore event handling, state management, and rendering in a terminal user interface (TUI) environment.
+It served as a personal learning exercise for myself to explore event handling, state management, and rendering in a terminal user interface (TUI) environment.
+If anyone else finds this useful here is how it is done.
 It takes inspiration from [The Elm Architecture (TEA)](https://guide.elm-lang.org/architecture/) for event handling, encapsulating state and logic within the Tui struct.
 This approach allows asynchronous handling of mouse clicks, keyboard input, and rendering frames in an immediate-mode GUI.
 However, unlike pure TEA, which typically uses immutable state and stateless functions, this implementation [maintains mutable state within the Tui struct](https://ratatui.rs/concepts/application-patterns/the-elm-architecture/) for efficiency and simplicity in Rust’s environment.

 ## Immediate Mode GUI